raphael-group/MOLLUSC/README.md

 1. This implementation requires MOSEK (a package which handles optimization problems): Please refer to the installation page for MOSEK at: https://www.mosek.com/products/academic-licenses/
 2. Besides the above, the following Python packages are required: cmake, cvxpy, numpy, scipy, setuptools, treeswift.

 ## Example Command
 The following command runs our method with the symmetric displacement model.
 Inside the problin/ directory:
 ```
 $ python run_problin.py -c character_matrix.csv -t true_tree.nwk -S leaf_locations.txt --delimiter comma -p k10_priors.csv -o test_output.txt --nInitials 10 --ultrametric --divide --radius 5
 ```
 which will output to test_output.txt the quantities of interest (branch lengths, spatial sigma, mutation rate lambda, and runtime). true_tree.nwk is only used for the tree topology, and can thus have any branch lengths.
+Example data used in the paper can be found at the following repository: https://github.com/raphael-group/intmemoir-processed-data/

 ## Data Modalities Utilized
 There are three main modes that this method can perform: (1) The sequence only model, (2) Sequence + Location models jointly, and (3) Location only